nlenno1/nick-lennon-drummer-ms1/README.md

 # Deployment

-All code was written on Gitpod, an online IDE.
+All my code was written using [Gitpod](https://www.gitpod.io/), an online IDE, and then pushed to a repository which was stored on my [Gitpod account](https://github.com/nlenno1/).

 This project is deployed on GitHub Pages.
-All my code was written using [Gitpod](https://www.gitpod.io/) and then pushed to a repository which was stored on my [Gitpod account](https://github.com/nlenno1/).

 This is the process I used to deploy my project:

 1. In my Github Repository I selected the settings tab and scrolled down to the GitHub Pages section.
 2. In the source section, for the branch drop down menu, I selected "Master" and then clicked the save button.
 3. Once this process had been completed the website URL was displayed above the GitHub Pages section.

-This code can be clones or forked from the [GitHub repository](https://github.com/nlenno1/milestone-project-1/).
+This code can be cloned or forked from the [GitHub repository](https://github.com/nlenno1/milestone-project-1/).

 ## Forking the Repository
 When you fork the repository you create a copy of the original repository on your own GitHub account to view and edit without effect the original.